denten-books/plain-text/3-format.md

 texts.

 The lack of access to deep structure exposes a glaring problem at the heart of smart contracts.
 The spirit of contractual obligation demands explicit consent.
-In the language of English common law, contracts involve promises that "manifest intention" and adopt an "external or objective standard for interpreting conduct [@american_law_institute_restatement_1973, §1-2.]"
+In the language of English common law, contracts involve promises that are "manifestation[s] of intention" and adopt an "external or objective standard for interpreting conduct" [@american_law_institute_restatement_1973, §1-2].
 The contract between authors, publishers, and readers by extension must exist in an objectively verifiable manner, accessible for analysis to both parties.

 Smart contracts, in contrast, obscure the contract by design.
 Readers lack the physical means to examine its terms or interpret the conduct of the party